My Approach to Estate Planning

 Trying out a lawyer is like trying on a pair of shoes.
 Even though the label may suggest a good fit, you shouldn’t buy it until you’ve tried it.
 This is one of the reasons why I always offer free initial consultations to all potential clients.
 There is no obligation to use my services after the consultation and, if you are looking for an estate plan, I will quote you a final, flat fee at the end of our meeting.

-My standard estate plan includes a Will, a Revocable Trust, Powers of Attorney for Health Care and Property, a deed to your Trust for your home, and written directions to you as to how to transfer assets to your Trust.
-As of this writing in 2019, my usual flat fee is $2,250 for a single individual and $2,850 for a married couple.
+My standard estate plan includes a Will, a Revocable Trust, Powers of Attorney for Health Care and Property, one deed to your Trust (usually for your home), and written directions to you as to how to transfer assets to your Trust.
+As of this writing in 2023, my usual flat fee is $2,700 for a single individual and $3,400 for a married couple.
 However, in certain unusual circumstances, there may be additional flat charges (e.g., if you have an enormous amount of assets in retirement plans and request tax planning, if you own multiple other parcels of real estate, if you want to set aside funds for a disabled loved one in a way that does not disqualify receipt of certain government benefits).

 With most clients, I am able to address all estate planning needs with two meetings that occur within 30-45 days of each other: (1) the initial meeting, where I gather information, identify issues and address concerns, and (2) the final meeting, where each document is discussed, then signed.
 You will be provided with a draft of all estate planning documents at least a week in advance of the final meeting.